 Other supplements that can be complementary to these above ones include high quality soil based or spore-based probiotics for restoring the gut with good bacteria, magnesium for relaxing your muscles and aiding in recovery, digestive enzymes, apple cider vinegar and/or hydrochloric acid (HCl) to help break down your food properly to reduce bowel irregularities and digestive upset.
 That said, you’ll want to avoid those last two if you are currently suffering from gastric ulcers as acid can aggravate it in some instances.

 It is quite common to purchase a blend of these nutrients and herbs that have been specifically and professionally formulated and crafted versus a bunch of individual products.
 Some of my go-to trusted products as a practitioner are GI Resolve from Biotics Research, Repairvite-SE from Apex Energetics and MegaMucosa from Microbiome Labs.
-You can always order these from my online supplement store and receive 15% off your order.
+You can always order these from my online supplement store — it’s free to sign up and shop!
 All you need to do is create an account, regardless of if you are an active client of mine or not!